 - Credit Needed Good

-- Intro Purchase APR 0% for the first 18 billing cycles
+- Intro Purchase APR 0% for 20 months from account opening date

 - Processing Network Visa